Our Work

 Activating open space in Chinatown alongside eight Chinatown-serving agencies

 Chinatown HOPE is a collective of seven Chinatown-serving agencies focused on addressing emotional wellness through the development of a resident-led garden brigade, art and wellness programs in open space, and long-term advocacy for open space in Chinatown.
-The key stakeholders include Asian Community Development Corporation, Boston Chinatown Neighborhood Center, Chinatown Main Streets, Chinatown Residents Association, Chinatown Community Land Trust, Chinese Progressive Association, Josiah Quincy Elementary School, and the Rose Kennedy Greenway funded by the Healthy Neighborhood Initiative of Beth Israel Deaconess Medical Center.
-CHIC is facilitating this collective.
-We facilitated and guided the planning, community engagement, and intervention development phases.
-We are continuing to staff the working groups and ensure development, implementation, and evaluation of the intervention.
-We are currently at the beginning of the intervention phase.
-This grant lasts until October 2024.
+The key stakeholders included Asian Community Development Corporation, Boston Chinatown Neighborhood Center, Chinatown Main Streets, Chinatown Residents Association, Chinatown Community Land Trust, Chinese Progressive Association, Josiah Quincy Elementary School, and the Rose Kennedy Greenway funded by the Healthy Neighborhood Initiative of Beth Israel Deaconess Medical Center.
+Over two years, Chinatown HOPE successfully established three gardening brigades and collaborated on six public wellness events that served over 300 people.
+Collectively, these activities increased emotional wellness and confidence, social connection among residents, sense of belonging in Chinatown, and care for Chinatown.
+Advocacy and activation efforts brought attention and investment to Chinatown open spaces and strengthened conditions for stronger advocacy in the future.

 Design Studio for Social Intervention (ds4si) and Radical Imagination for Racial Justice (RIRJ)